radionerd/WaveSimulator/README.md

 The simulator was designed to approximate the pitch, roll and heave motions of a ship at sea using low cost model control servos.
 For a higher precision simulation consider a Stewart Plaform with six degrees of freedom using linear actuators and higher cost!
+The design was built and tested using the following software:
+  Arduino  V 1.8.9
+  EaglePCB V 8.3.1
+  LibreCAD V 2.1.2
+  Ubuntu   V18.04

 ## Photos and Videos